MatthewDavidMiller/scripts/README.md

 configure_i3.sh - A bash script to configure the i3 window manager.

+configure_termite.sh - A bash script to configure the termite terminal emulator.

 delete_logs.py - Simple python script to delete some logs files after going over a certain size.

 email_ip_address.py - A simple python script to send an email with the ip address of the device that ran the script.